-Throughout the 2020-2021 monitoring period, emissions to air were monitored with visual inspections, odour surveys, testing of particulate emissions, gauging of milk powder deposition, measurement of ambient nitrogen concentration and PM{10} monitoring.
+Throughout the 2022-2023 monitoring period, emissions to air were monitored with visual inspections, odour surveys, testing of particulate emissions, gauging of milk powder deposition, and measurement of ambient nitrogen concentration.

-Onsite milk powder deposition was noted as negligible to low during most inspections, with once instance of moderate deposition observed.
+Onsite milk powder deposition was noted as negligible to low during inspections.